-Currently, I work as a research assistant at UC Berkeley, collaborating with Sizhe Chen under the guidance of Prof. David Wagner.
-My current project involves building deployable defenses against prompt injection attacks targeting LLMs, focusing on creating practical security solutions for real-world AI systems.
+I recently completed a research position at UC Berkeley, where I collaborated with Sizhe Chen under the guidance of Prof. David Wagner.
+During this time, I worked on building deployable defenses against prompt injection attacks targeting LLMs, focusing on creating practical security solutions for real-world AI systems.

-I had an impactful six-month research experience at the University of Illinois Urbana-Champaign (UIUC), where I worked on developing anti-phishing LLM agents and exploring human factors in phishing attacks under the supervision of Prof. Gang Wang.
+I spent a great time during my six-month research experience at the University of Illinois Urbana-Champaign (UIUC), where I worked on developing anti-phishing LLM agents and exploring human factors in phishing attacks under the supervision of Prof. Gang Wang.
 This work resulted in a publication at SOUPS 2025.
 Prior to this, I conducted research about intelligent city with Prof. Yong Li at Tsinghua University.

 I aim to contribute to the development of safer and more trustworthy AI systems for real-world deployment, bridging the gap between theoretical security research and practical applications in cybersecurity.